thondascully/useafterfree/README.md

 ![imgonline-com-ua-Negative-4gopK6gZcTtQhf](https://user-images.githubusercontent.com/114739901/201462030-bd1b09a0-2615-4823-aeaf-5b010e4077ab.jpg)

+(NOTE: this diagram is outdated for modern use. there are multiple program images present in memory address space (main program + libraries) which have their own data, text, bss, etc. sections. the above heap and stack model diagram above is managed by brk (and sbrk) system calls, called program break.
+It extends beyond the bss section of the program (where all unitialised globals live) and grows toward the stack)

 ### what does it mean to `free()` allocated memory?
 haha! probably not what you think! actually, i will get back to this. first, let me diagram a simplified version of allocating memory in heap: